Promises Behavioral Health

 HOW WE MAY USE OR DISCLOSE YOUR PART 2 PHI

-NO AUTHORIZATION REQUIRED.
+NO CONSENT REQUIRED.
 Federal law permits us to disclose your Part 2 PHI without your prior written consent as follows: